YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Introduction

 \begin{itemize}

+\item We consider, for the first time, both the static environment and the dynamic targets in the ISAC scenario, and derive a corresponding wideband echo channel model in the time-frequency domain.

-\item We derive wideband echo channel models of non-cooperative targets in the time-frequency domain.
-Then we analyze the beam squint phenomenon in wideband ISAC systems and propose a controllable beam squint scheme to assist sensing.
+\item We analyze the beam squint effect in wideband ISAC systems and propose a \emph{controllable beam squint} strategy to assist sensing, which is termed \emph{CBS-Beamforming}.

-\item We utilize the beam squint to realize fast localization of non-cooperative targets, in which the BS only needs to transmit and receive the OFDM signal once to obtain the positions of all targets in the whole space.
-This scheme is termed \emph{you only listen once} (YOLO).
+\item We utilize the controllable beam squint to realize fast sensing of non-cooperative dynamic targets, in which the BS only needs to transmit and receive the OFDM signal once to obtain the positions and velocities of all targets in the entire area.
+This scheme is termed \emph{you only listen once} (YOLO), and a flowchart of it is presented in Fig.~1.

-\item We improve the accuracy of localization by performing multiple times YOLO with different beam squint ranges and the improved scheme is named MYOLO.
+\item We improve the accuracy of sensing by performing YOLO multiple times with different beam squint ranges, which technique is termed \emph{Multiple YOLO} (MYOLO).